wp-plugins/coupon-creator/readme.txt

 6. Shortcode in WordPress Editor

 == Changelog ==
+= 1.40 =
+* Added a loop option to the shortcode to display more then one coupon
+* Added coupon categories to use with the loop option of the shortcode
+* Fixed css for box-sizing: content-box for the coupons or in themes like Twenty Thirteen the styling broke
+* Added plugin version into WordPress Database options for future updates
+* Updated Colobox script and fixed background images

 = 1.37 =
+* Fixed SVN to latest version

+= 1.35 =
 * Changed Insert Coupon Icon on Editor for WordPress 3.5
 * Added CSS for inside .widget-wrap to fit 100% into space
 * Coupon Images are now links to larger view.
 Thanks to the coding from Darin of VzPro
 * Made the Click to Open in Print View font a little larger

 = 1.31 =
 * Modifed Click to Open in New Window Coding so it will open new window without javascript.